Wreck Diving Capital

 Far removed from the Caribbean with which most people associate it, Bermuda is 600 miles east of Cape Hatteras, N.C., That placed it in the middle of the route most ships followed between Europe and the New World.

 About 300 islands, islets and rocks clustered in the shape of a fishhook comprise what we call Bermuda.
-The invisible low‑lying reefs, coming within inches of the surface, caught many ship captains by surprise.
+The invisible low‑lying reefs, coming within inches of the surface, took many ship captains by surprise.

 With 30 wrecks on the diving milk run list, it is impossible to see them all on a single vacation.
 Nothing wrong with that.
 The diving, the beautiful islands and the unusual variety of other activities are all good excuses to keep returning.